 To ensure the app's success the company followed an important rule: They considered the employees' needs and the company's needs as two sides of the same coin.

-“Prior to the launch of the app, our team members told us it was important to them to see more recognition.
-We use spotlight stories and our Brink’s Proud Recognition channel to highlight things like service anniversaries and stories about team members who are demonstrating Brink’s values,” Tamara Erwin elaborates.
-By asking their employees what they wanted before launching the app, the team was able to ensure high onboarding rates and create immediate engagement with their workforce.
+"Prior to the launch of the app, our team members told us it was important to them to see more recognition.
+We use spotlight stories and our Brink's Proud Recognition channel to highlight things like service anniversaries and stories about team members who are demonstrating Brink’s values," Tamara Erwin elaborates.
+By asking their employees about their needs before launching the app, the team was able to ensure high onboarding rates and create immediate engagement with their workforce.

 For Brink's, the new, mobile communication tool not only closes the gap between desk workers and their non-desk counterparts out on the street, but also provides recognition to the employees responsible for driving the company's continued success.

 "We’ve heard some amazing stories over the last few months," Tamara adds.
 "There was a driver who saved a baby girl whose mother had accidentally locked her in a hot car.
 We got the news and were immediately able to recognize him over our app.
 We’re very proud to have such heroic employees, and we’re happy that we can now easily engage with them.”

 Brink's U.S. now partners with the company's Canadian branch and could potentially roll the app out to a worldwide audience.
 "I think whatever future uses the app might hold will be driven by an organic need," Tamara acknowledges.
 “Right now we’re trying to leverage it to promote on-the-job safety and build our culture.”

 - Employee Communication Apps: 10 Benefits of a Mobile Comms Platform

 - Employee Engagement Apps: 10 Decisions to Make Before You Start

 - Learn more about the Staffbase Internal Communications App

 - Why Companies Choose Staffbase as their Employee Communications Platform